 “This is going to be the first meaningful transaction for coal assets since the downturn,” Julien Dumoulin-Smith, a New York-based analyst with UBS AG, said in a phone interview.
 “You can get a little anxious about what the repercussions are.”

 Constellation Energy Group, which Exelon bought this year, spent $1 billion on the plants to keep them in compliance with pollution rules.
 Their sale, the biggest since 2008, comes in an era of more stringent pollution rules and competition from facilities burning gas, a fuel cost that is near 10-year lows.

-The transaction may help American Electric, GenOn Energy Inc. (GEN) and FirstEnergy Corp.
-(FE) determine whether the cost of added pollution controls to keep coal plants operating is worth it.
+The transaction may help American Electric, GenOn Energy Inc. (GEN:US) and FirstEnergy Corp.
+(FE:US) determine whether the cost of added pollution controls to keep coal plants operating is worth it.
 U.S. utilities are switching to burning gas for electricity and preparing to retire 33,000 megawatts of coal-fired generation after the U.S. Environmental Protection Agency tightened rules for mercury and other toxins, Dumoulin-Smith said.